Brain Wave (character): Fictional character biography

 In order to accomplish his second goal, he sought out and found a very diminished Per Degaton, another JSA villain and founding ISW member, now nothing but a homeless vagrant.
 He brought Degaton to his space station and used his scientific devices to rejuvenate him by tapping into the "will energy" of the JSAers and feeding that energy into Degaton.

 Brain Wave set up three disasters and transmitted the information, anonymously, to the JSA's computer.
 The disasters would take place in Seattle, Washington; Cape Town, South Africa; and Peking, China.
 The transmission also caused the JSA computer to conclude the total destruction of life on Earth if these disasters were not averted.
 The JSA (Hawkman, the Flash, Doctor Mid-Nite, Wildcat, Doctor Fate and Green Lantern) split into teams and traveled to those cities in an attempt to investigate and stop the destruction.
 Their actions resulted in the team gaining the help of Robin, the Star-Spangled Kid, and a woman they had never yet met before: Power Girl, who helped stop a volcano.

 It was Power Girl who discovered that Brain Wave was behind the disasters.
 Using the JSA's Sky-Rocket (a re-usable spacecraft), the Flash, Wildcat, and Power Girl entered Earth orbit in search of Brain Wave's satellite.
 They were later joined by the other heroes.
 Together, they fought Brain Wave and Per Degaton, yet they almost lost the battle when Brain Wave used his powers to set Earth on a collision course with the Sun.
 When Power Girl pushed the satellite away from Earth and toward the Sun, the heat caused the villains to pass out.
 The electronic devices shorted, the battle ended, and the powerhouses of the JSA brought the team and the villains back to Earth.

-In 1977, less than a year later, Brain Wave appeared again, no longer incarcerated, but within JSA headquarters as a member of the regathered Injustice Society (the Icicle, the Wizard, and the Thinker).
-The villainous team had captured both the Hourman and Wildcat and issued a challenge to the JSA: "You must battle us for their lives at places of our choosing, the land of frozen gold and the isle of the ever-burning flame".
+In 1977, less than a year later, Brain Wave appeared again, no longer incarcerated, but within JSA headquarters as a member of the regathered Injustice Society (Icicle, Wizard, and Thinker).
+The villainous team had captured both Hourman and Wildcat and issued a challenge to the JSA: "You must battle us for their lives at places of our choosing, the land of frozen gold and the isle of the ever-burning flame".
 In the end, both heroes were saved.